 6. Explore the epic landscape and gorges of the Pilbara

-Two hours south of Karratha, the 200,000 hectares of the Millstream Chichester National Park has rolling hills, spectacular escarpments, tree-lined watercourses and hidden rock pools.
-This area is sacred land to local Aboriginal people and with the arrival of European settlers in the area became home also to pastoralists.
+Two hours south of Karratha and accessed via the newly named Mauwarra Red Dog Hwy, the 200,000ha of the Millstream Chichester National Park has rolling hills, spectacular escarpments, tree-lined watercourses and hidden rock pools.
+This area is sacred for local Aboriginal people and with the arrival of European settlers in the area became home also to pastoralists.
 Today, the original Millstream Homestead houses the visitor centre and museum, and the park has several interpretative walking trails, including Python Pool and the Chichester Camel Trail.

 7. Point Samson, Roebourne, and Cossack